First Nations

 - Relationship.
 For us, this has been the game changer.
 Getting to know First Nations people, and building genuine friendship, is a step towards change.

 As a church, we’re still working it out.
-Even in these first few months, we’ve learned so much about doing Acknowledgement of Country well.
+Since beginning, we have changed the language in our Acknowledgement several times.
 Our posture remains one of growth.
 And our desire is to see deep-rooted change in our city and nation.

 Leave a Reply